-In the appeal, Hearne characterized Benson’s legal reasoning as an attempt to deny his clients access to judicial review of her alleged violations which allegedly caused them injury.
+In the appeal, Hearne characterized Benson’s legal reasoning as an attempt to deny his clients access to judicial review of her alleged violations that allegedly caused them injury.

 Hearne cited U.S. Supreme Court precedent from Marbury v.
 Madison, which states, “It is a settled and invariable principle, that every right, when withheld, must have a remedy, and every injury its proper redress.”

-He cited Michigan case law which held a “right must be enforceable; otherwise, it is not a right at all but a mere hope.”
+He cited Michigan case law which holds that a “right must be enforceable; otherwise, it is not a right at all but a mere hope.”

-According to the complaint, plaintiffs’ cause of action is brought under the Equal Protection Clause of the Michigan Constitution.
+According to the complaint, the plaintiffs’ cause of action is brought under the equal protection clause of the Michigan Constitution.

 The four voters allege that, through Benson’s inaction, their “right to participate in a fair and honest election in which every Michigan citizen has an equal vote and equal access to the ballot was denied.”